-Jennifer Doudna, co-inventor of CRISPR and biochemistry at UC Berkeley, said that over the next 10 years, “We may see new drugs and individualized approaches based on CRISPR to treat and potentially cure most intractable genetic diseases, such as cystic fibrosis ".
+Jennifer Doudna is co-inventor of CRISPR and biochemistry at UC Berkeley (and subsequently to this post won the Nobel for chemistry).
+He stated that, in the next 10 years, “We may see new drugs and individualized approaches based on CRISPR to treat and potentially cure most intractable genetic diseases, such as cystic fibrosis ".
 In agriculture, researchers will apply CRISPR to grow more nutritious and robust crops and establish "genetic protections" to control the spread of infectious diseases such as malaria and Zika virus.

 The 20s could see the first attempts to genetically modify living organisms such as mosquitoes.
 But "To ensure the responsible development of these wide-ranging applications", Doudna claimed it will be "It is vital to continue the public discourse on uses and regulation" of these powerful technologies.

-Advances in computing power will provide SETI a great boost, and we will be able to scan the skies for signs of intelligent life at an ever-faster rate.
+Advances in computing power will provide a big boost to SETI.
+We will be able to scan the skies for signs of intelligent life at a rate ever so fast.
 I want to be clear on this, and make a solemn prediction (free oracles, indeed!): By the end of the next decade, humanity will have counted a million nearby stars.
 This is a large enough number to give us some realistic chance of finding life in the cosmos.
-The odds of discovering that we are not alone in the universe however will be higher than until now.
+The chances of discovering that we are not alone in the universe however will be higher than until now.